 The global community faces problems of poverty and profound environmental change that are interconnected in complex and dynamic ways.
 As the Sustainable Development Goals acknowledge, in an increasingly integrated world, any development agenda must be a global one with shared responsibilities for all countries.
 However, the idea of sustainable development, that underpins the post-2015 development agenda, is also a controversial concept that requires critical examination.

-This programme provides a theoretical basis for understanding the evolution, meanings and use of the concept of sustainable development and it will help you to gain practical research experience.
+This programme provides a theoretical basis for understanding the evolution, meanings and use of the concept of sustainable development and will help you to gain practical research experience.
 You will also acquire the skills needed to understand current environmental, development and sustainability issues and debates.

 The aims of the programme are: